NAL

 Hydration:

-• Home club must provide adequate hydration for both teams
+• It is recommended that the Home club provide adequate hydration for both teams

 Technical Area:

-• Home club must provide adequate seating (benches) for both teams
+• The home club must provide adequate seating (benches) for both teams

 Athletic Trainer: